Last Updated June 14th, 2019 at 10:00 am by Lisa

-A Garden Party Frozen Floral Ice Bucket is perfect for Spring and Summer entertaining!
+A Garden Party Frozen Floral Ice Bucket is the perfect way to keep wines cool for Spring and Summer entertaining!
 A stylish and pretty way to serve icy cold bottles of sparkling water, wine, or champagne outdoors.

 These ice buckets are so much fun to have at a backyard party or celebration.
 We just put one out for a family birthday party, and it lasted about 3 hours.

 Place it somewhere where the melting ice water can neatly drip into your backyard or garden.
 Have fun and get creative using flowers, fruit, greenery, or decorations that fit your theme or event.

 How to Make a DIY Garden Party Wine Chiller:

 - 2-gallon plastic pail (hardware store paint section)

 - 2 1/2 quart plastic pail (hardware store paint section)